julzaza/wildwitchherbs/_posts/2025-12-04-midwinter-kitchen-witchcraft.md

 ### Nut Divination
 Hazelnuts or walnuts were thrown into the fire, each named for a person or path.
 Loud cracking = promise.
 Quiet burn = weak or uncertain.

-See also: **[The Witch’s Midwinter Kitchen: Folk Food Magic & Rituals](/midwinter-kitchen-witchcraft)** for recipes and divination methods integrated into daily kitchen practice.

 ---